slatedocs/slate/source/includes/_additional-materials.md

 # Additional Materials

 ## SDK and Native Client support
-We currently don't have native clients or SDKs for different languages, but given the rise in the number of REST clients for different languages, hopefully the API is super easy to implement for your use case.
+We currently don't have native clients or SDKs for different languages, but given the rise in the number of REST clients for different languages, we have compiled some resources to make the API super easy to implement for your use case.

 Here are some links to REST clients in the most popular languages: